Learning audio sequence representations for acoustic event classification: Related Work

 \section{Related Work}

 There are two dominant methods to represent the audio sequence for AEC.
 The first method is likely inspired by speech recognition technology, in which the whole sequence is represented by sequential Low-Level Descriptors (LLDs) (\eg MFCCs) frame by frame.
-Then, it uses generative models to estimate the joint probability distribution of features and labels to arrive at a final judgment~\cite{Stowell15-Detection}, or uses discriminative models like by a Support Vector Machine (SVM) to predict the frames successively then voting for a final decision~\cite{McLoughlin15-Robust}.
+Then, it uses generative models to estimate the joint probability distribution of features and labels to arrive at a final judgment~(\cite{Stowell15-Detection}), or uses discriminative models like by a Support Vector Machine (SVM) to predict the frames successively then voting for a final decision~(\cite{McLoughlin15-Robust}).
 While the sequence temporal information is going to be utilised as mentioned above, they are still far from being well-explored.
-The second method intends to expand all descriptors and concatenates them into a long vector, and then feeds the vector into a model for discriminative training and evaluation~\cite{Xu16-Fully}.
+The second method intends to expand all descriptors and concatenates them into a long vector, and then feeds the vector into a model for discriminative training and evaluation~(\cite{Xu16-Fully}).
 This method simply assumes that all audio recordings have a fixed length.
 Also, this method possibly results in a curse of dimension issue when the recording duration increases.
 Rather than straightforwardly using the sequential frame-wise LLDs, recent promising methods are more in favour of the sequence-wise {\em statistic} features.
 These methods show the ability to handle the {\em arbitrary-length} recordings, and map them into fixed-dimensional vector representations.

-One efficient method is the {\it Bag-of-Audio-Words} (BoAW)~\cite{Aucouturier07-bag,Lu14-Sparse}.
+One efficient method is the {\it Bag-of-Audio-Words} (BoAW)~(\cite{Aucouturier07-bag,Lu14-Sparse}).
 It uses a codebook of acoustic words (\ie frame-level LLDs) that are randomly selected or generated via a clustering method (\ie $k$-means) on the training set, to quantise the frame-wise LLDs.
 Then, a histogram of the occurrences of each word in the dictionary is built over the whole sequence, and regarded as the sequence representation.
-Another popular method is based on {\it functionals} (\eg mean, standard deviation, skewness, kurtosis, maximum, minimum), which are applied to each of the LLD contours to extract the statistic information over the whole sequence~\cite{Zhang12-Semi}.
+Another popular method is based on {\it functionals} (\eg mean, standard deviation, skewness, kurtosis, maximum, minimum), which are applied to each of the LLD contours to extract the statistic information over the whole sequence~(\cite{Zhang12-Semi}).
 However, all of these features for audio sequence are still hand-crafted.